Skip to content

 The head is tilted slightly to the right, inclined toward the raised hand.
 This inclination represents submission: the heart bows toward the source of grace.

 The left foot remains planted on the ground, serving as the pivot point.
 The right foot propels the turn.
-This arrangement is not arbitrary.
+The arrangement is deliberate.
 The planted foot represents the axis of tawhid, the declaration of divine unity that remains fixed and immovable.
 Everything else revolves around this center.
 The body enacts what theology declares: there is one fixed point in existence, and everything else is in orbit around it.

 The Four Selams